Hygienist Explains: ZYN Nicotine Pouches Bad For Your Gums?

 If you use nicotine pouches, here are 7 tips to help prevent gum issues from nicotine pouches;

-1. Change the location of the nicotine pouch, so it is not always rubbing on the same spot.
+1. Change the location of the nicotine pouch so it does not always rub on the same spot.

 2. Try not to speak or move your mouth as much while the nicotine pouch is in your mouth; this will prevent the pouches from moving/rubbing along the gum tissue and teeth.